jmrborges05/jmrborges05/README.md

-- 👋 Hi, I’m @jmrborges05
+- 👋 Hi, I’m João Borges @jmrborges05
 - 👀 I’m interested in iOS development
 - 🌱 I’m currently learning blockchain, swiftui, cybersecurity
 - 💞️ I’m looking to collaborate on blockchain, cybersecurity
-- 📫 How to reach me jmrborges05@gmail.com or linkedin https://www.linkedin.com/in/jmrborges/
+- 📫 How to reach me jmrborges05@gmail.com or linkedin @jmrborges

 <!---
 jmrborges05/jmrborges05 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.